-Figure 6 shows the pseudo-code for GenMax that incorporates this optimization (the code for the first two optimizations is not shown to avoid clutter).
+Figure 6 shows the pseudo-code for GenMax that incorporates this optimization (the code for the first two optimizations is not show to avoid clutter).
 Before each invocation of LMFI-backtrack a new $LMFI{l+1}$ is created, consisting of those maximal sets in the current $LMFI_l$ that contain the item x (see line 10).
-Any new maximal itemsets from a recursive call are incorporated in the current $LMFI_l$ at line 12.
-Note that the correctness of the algorithm is not affected by this optimization, since progressive focusing only removes those itemsets that cannot subsume the itemsets in line 4 and 9.
-Thus Theorem 1 still holds.
+Any new maximal itemsets from a recursive call are incorporated in the current $LMFI{l}$ at line 12.